 Workplace discrimination is prohibited by both federal and state laws.
-These tend to dovetail each other, but as each state has different legislation, the federal laws, such as Title VII of the Civil Rights Act 1967, is the one that is constant all over the U.S.
+These tend to dovetail with each other, but as each state has different legislation, the federal laws, such as Title VII of the Civil Rights Act of 1964, is the one that is constant all over the United States.

 Most federal workplace discrimination legislation is enforced by the Equal Employment Opportunities Commission (EEOC).
 This is where you would file a charge of discrimination if you work in any workplace with 15 or more employees.

 If you work in a smaller workplace, you may need to file a charge of discrimination with the equivalent state body.
 For example, in California, this is the Department of Fair Employment and Housing.

 The types of discrimination that are handled by the EEOC include discrimination based on: